alvinyxz/CSS_Workshop/Day1/Day1.md

    number_variable <- "10"
    class(number_variable)
    ```
-9. Instead, you should use ``as.'' commands to change it to the class that you need:
+9. Instead, you should use "as." commands to change it to the class that you need:
    ```r
    number_variable <- as.numeric(number_variable)
    class(number_variable)